MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P7-Levels/content.md

 >
 > ![Add level node](../Tutorial-Images/xcode_spritekit_add_level_node.png)

 This node will be the container for the levels you will be loading later on.
-The actual loading mechanism will happen in code, you will we need to create a code connection to make the **levelNode** accessible from the *GameScene* class.
+The actual loading mechanism will happen in code, you will need to create a code connection to make the **levelNode** accessible from the *GameScene* class.

 You should be quite familiar with this process by now.